atif-hassan/Competition-code/README.md

 # All-competition-code
-This repository contains code I wrote for all the competitions that I participated in
+This repository contains code I have written for all the competitions that I participated in.